-1.10.1.1 RJ-45 LAN Connector with Integrated LEDs
+1.12.2 RJ-45 LAN Connector with Integrated LEDs

-Two LEDs are built into the RJ-45 LAN connector (shown in Figure 11 below).
+Two LEDs are built into the RJ-45 LAN connector (as shown in Figure 14).
+Table 7 describes the LED states when the board is powered up and the Gigabit LAN subsystem is operating.

-Figure 11.
+Figure 14.
 LAN Connector LED Locations